Shah-in-alam/My-All-Project/README.md

 # My-All-Project
-There will be my all small projec
+There will be my all small project